natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 ```

 Where is all the `ugly ass HTML` you mentioned?
 Again, the component has the structure and semantics, NOT the styles.

+## The long-term cost of traditional CSS

+Arguing over verbose "ugly" code is childish.
+How about in 3 years when more navigations are created?
+Do developers copy-paste-rename them
+because they're 90% the same but semantically different?
+How do you document your CSS?
+Is the CSS tied to a single component or is it all shared?
+Again, how do you avoid duplicate CSS?
+Do you learn SASS, mixins etc?

+Tell me how *you* would write the CSS for above?
+Yeah that's the problem, there are about 100 different ways to do it.
+With Tailwind there is ONE and it'll
+never have to be documented, copy-pasted or duplicated.
+There is zero maintenance.
+I haven't fought with CSS specificity for 5 years now!

 ## Not a panacea